sanyassyed/sf_eviction/docs/ProjectReplication.md

     Now two keys should be created in the .ssh folder id_eviction (private key) and id_eviction.pub (public key)

 1. **Setting env variables:** Use the default values or add the following values to your .env file
-    * GCP_PROJECT_ID - the one you entered above
+    * GCP_PROJECT_ID - if the name is different from `sf-eviction-2023`
-    * GCP_SERVICE_ACCOUNT_NAME - name to assign to your service account
+    * GCP_SERVICE_ACCOUNT_NAME - name to assign to your service account.
+Default is `sf-eviction-editor`
-    * GCP_REGION - the region for your project
+    * GCP_REGION - the region for your project.
+Default is us-central1
-    * GCP_ZONE - the zone for your project
+    * GCP_ZONE - the zone for your project.
+Default is us-central1-c

 1. **[Enable billing:](https://support.google.com/googleapi/answer/6158867?hl=en)** for the project on the GCP Console
 1. **Setup Access:** Enable API's, Create Service Account, Setup Access via IAM Roles & Download Credentials by executing the below commands